-CBD for sale in Boise?
+CBD for sale in the Treasure Valley?
 Yep.
 And guess where?

 Another sign that hemp is going mainstream — even in Idaho — is that shoppers can now pick up CBD products at the Boise Towne Square.